jexxa-projects/Jexxa/README.md

 Even though Jexxa has strong educational focus it is used within lightweight business applications and microservices.
 At the moment it provides following features:

 *   Inject driven adapters into the application core without any framework specific @Annotations.
-*   Bind driving adapters to your application core to expose its methods to remote clients.
+*   Bind driving adapters to your application core and expose its methods to remote clients.
 *   Integrated driving adapters: RMI over REST, JMX, and JMS.
 *   Integrated strategies for driven adapters: JDBC, in memory DB (IMDB), and JMS based messaging.